Coyenn/GitCloud/README.md

 # Project Boilerplate

 This tool aims to streamline the setup and handling of cloud development environments.
+The "control" tool provides an easy way to interact with the development environment.
+Type `./control` for help.

 ## Getting Started